Weights & Strength

 My favorite way to stretch calves is against the wall or gym equipment.

-Place the balls of one foot against the wall (on a 45-degree angle), then bring your body towards the wall.
+Place the balls of one foot against the wall (at a 45-degree angle), then bring your body towards the wall.

 Exercises